SeanMcP/seanmcp.com/src/content/quality-requires-iteration.md

 title: Quality requires iteration
 description:
-  You're not going to write the perfect program on your first attempt; it's going to take multiple iterations to arrive at the best solution
+  You're not going to write the perfect program on your first attempt; it's going to take multiple iterations to arrive at the best solution.
 tags:
   - Articles
   - Programming